Cinema of Egypt: Festivals

-Since 1952, Cairo has held The Catholic Center film festival.
-It is the oldest film festival in the Middle East and Africa.
-It is specialized in Egyptian Cinema.
-Since 1976, Cairo has held the annual Cairo International Film Festival, which has been accredited by the International Federation of Film Producers Associations.
-Other film festivals are held in Egypt including:
+Since 1952, Cairo has held the Egyptian Catholic Center for Cinema Festival It is the oldest film festival in the Middle East, and aims "to support filmmaking that transects with human and moral values".

+Since 1976, Cairo has held the annual Cairo International Film Festival, which has been accredited by the International Federation of Film Producers Associations (FIAPF).

+Other film festivals held in Egypt include: